"""********************************************************************************

 def measure(self):

-from qrisp import measure
+from qrisp.core.gate_application_functions import measure

-dtype = self.qtype.decoder(jnp.zeros(1)[0]).dtype
+dtype = self.qtype.jdecoder(jnp.zeros(1)[0]).dtype

 meas_res = jnp.zeros(self.size, dtype=dtype)